wasifkareem/StarBook/README.md

 # StarBook
+  Collecting testimonials is tough, StarBook is all-In-One solution for collecting testimonials and you can embed the testimonials directly on your website.

 ## Creating Spaces
    Admin have to create a space and along with that a dedicated public page will be created that has to be send to customers/users for collecting testimonials.